Shielding households from high energy bills set to cost Government £5bn a month - NewsBreak

 Shielding households from high energy bills set to cost Government £5bn a month

-The price the Government will pay to shield households from enormous energy bills will more than double in the new year to around £5 billion a month after Ofgem raised its price cap.
+The price the Government will pay to shield households from enormous energy bills will more than double in the new year after Ofgem raised the price cap.

 The decision will not increase the amount consumers have to pay to use gas and electricity.